How Amazon EC2 topology works - Amazon Elastic Compute Cloud

 The following information in the output is important to note:

-• NetworkNodes describes the network node set of an instance.
+• NetworkNodes describes the network node set of a single instance.

 • In each network node set, the network nodes are listed in hierarchical order from top to bottom.